Pubs and wellbeing

 Pubs are the heart of local communities

-Pubs are one of the few places where you can meet people in a relaxed, social environment.
+Pubs are one of the few remaining places we can meet people in a relaxed, social environment outside of the home.
 With community centres up and down the country closing, pubs offer a vital hub for locals to get together as a community.
 Pubs are also taking an active role in tackling loneliness – whether that’s running lunch groups, chatting to regulars or just providing a place for people to meet.

-In addition, many community pubs in rural settings are stepping up to fill services lacking in the local area, such as running post offices, village shops, cinema rooms and library – going above and beyond just serving drinks!
+In addition, many community pubs in rural settings are stepping up to fill services lacking in the local area, such as running post offices, village shops, cinema rooms and library – going above and beyond just pouring pints!

 Friends on Tap